a50397/shopify_test_discount_function/README.md

 ![image](https://github.com/a50397/shopify_test_discount_function/assets/6513984/7ab56975-a252-4827-a110-b28f7e255b6d)

 6. run `yarn dev` to run the app backend
-    - answer `No, connect it to an existing app`
+    - don't create a new app `No, connect it to an existing app`
     - select your new app from the list
-    - select the dev store from the list (if you have more than one dev store)
+    - select the dev store from the list (if you have more than one)
     - select `(1) Always by default`
     - open the `Preview URL` displayed by the CLI and install the app